 Cowboy Bebop at His Computer: Controversy broke out over Dante reportedly killing an unborn child/pregnant mother in order to proceed during the game's plot - possibly forcing the hand of the player.
-Except that does not occur in the game at any point.
-Dante does fight a child, but it's a gigantic demonic beast ordered into battle by its equally-demonic mother, who can turn herself inside out to release it and is definitely evil.
-He actually can't kill the child and has no intention of doing so, and while he does take both child and mother hostage, he's noticeably disturbed and uncomfortable.
-It's Vergil who kills both mother and child, via sniper bullet, to Dante's obvious shock.
+Except that does not occur in the game at any point — it's Vergil who kills an unarmed mother and her child, via sniper bullet, to Dante's obvious mixed horror and shock, in a cutscene that makes it clear that's what the audience is also supposed to be feeling.
+The closest that Dante gets to anything that low is fighting a gigantic demonic "baby" beast ordered into battle by its equally-demonic mother, who can turn herself inside out to release it and is definitely evil; what's more, Dante makes a point of defeating them without killing them and taking them hostage.

 Dueling Games: Probably with Metal Gear Rising: Revengeance - both games in long-running Japanese franchises about white-haired, pretty, superpowered, vengeful young men with troubled pasts, stronger dark sides and acrobatic slicey-choppy skills.
 Both are developed by a studio and a creative director different from the traditional ones, hazily canonical, and contain fairly significant aesthetic departures.
-Revengeance had better sales figures, but DmC received a better critical reception (which still didn't stop it from having low sales).
+Revengeance had better sales figures, but DmC received a better critical reception.

 Executive Meddling: According toCapcom, Dante's design was originally far closer to previous versions, before Capcom said the changes weren't extreme enough and told them to "go crazy with it."